 If you’ve lost your job or fear it may go after lockdown finishes, workingwise.co.uk has some suggestions on how to prepare for a new role or career.

-In the next few months, many employees may face redundancy and the prospect of finding a new job or starting a new career.
+In the next few months, coming back to work in a post-pandemic world, many employees may face redundancy and the prospect of finding a new job or starting a new career.
 So where do you begin?
 First is with questioning what you want to do and how.
 Once you have interrogated that you need to face the practical issues of how to find a job and where to look.

 Interviews are more and more likely to be done online in the current climate and there are a number of things to consider in online interviews.
 Preparation is all.